bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 I still needed a practical script to actually execute my shinny new code in a useful way!

-Before all this work I had a simple NodeJS script that expected to the passed the URL via the standard input stream, and then printed the generated link.
-I used it by chaining the script together with the Mac's clipboard commands, `pbpaste` and `pbcopy`.

-This worked, but as described previously, it was clunky, and always inserted an unwanted trialing newline character I just could not figure out how to eradicate!
+Before I started this big re-write I had one big script that did everything:

+1. Read a URL from the clipboard
+2. Defined all the classes and functions
+3. Defined my templates and headline extraction logic
+4. Called the `generateLink()` function
+5. Printed the generated link to the standard output using `console.log()`

+To get the link into my clipboard I would pipe the output of my script into the Mac's `pbcopy` command to send the link to the clipboard, replacing the URL.

+This was quite a clunky terminal command, and to add insult to injury, at some point in the process and unwanted trailing newline character was always injected after the link.
+I never did find a way to avoid that!

-To get a genuinely good experience on the terminal, what I really wanted as a nodeJS script that behaved just like a regular terminal command!
+I didn't want to just re-implement that same experience, I wanted to take things up a level, and build a script that behaves just like a regular terminal command.

-With all the logic encapsulated in the ES6 module, all this script needed to do was provide the mechanisms for executing the functionality in useful ways.
-Most importantly, I needed the CLI script to provide:
+What makes a terminal command a terminal command?
+It needs to follow all the same conventions terminal apps follow.
+At the very least I wanted my script to support:

+1. Short flags like `-v` for verbose mode
+2. Long flags like `--verbose`
+3. Short options like `-t TEMPLATE_NAME`
+4. Long options like `--tempalte=TEMPLATE_NAME`
+5. Piped input
-1. Support for configuration files, optionally in a known-location like `~/.linkify-config.mjs`
+6. Account-level configuration using a so-called *dot file* like `~/.linkify-config.mjs`
-2. Direct clipboard integration for reading URLs and writing generated links (using flags)
+7. Built-in help text

+It is possible to re-implement all that commonly used functionality from scratch, but there are of course open source modules out there that act as a scaffold or framework for building NodeJS scripts with basic terminal functionality.

+As well as those generic terminal-like feature, I also wanted to add direct clipboard integration right into my script.

 ### Choosing the Tooling

-**BART: Consider explaining what a framework is in this context.
-You have scripts you've written, so what does a framework actually do?**

-For a script to feel like a CLI app, it has to adopt all the standard conventions for Linux terminal apps.
-Reinventing all that from scratch would be a massive undertaking, and there's no way I'd capture all the nuances.
-Clearly, I needed to build on top of some existing CLI framework.

-Many years ago, I experimented with NodeJS JavaScript CLI apps using [Caporal.js](https://github.com/mattallty/Caporal.js).
-At the time, that was the option that seemed to fit my needs best.
-But given how much time has passed and how much things have changed, I needed to re-evaluate my options.
+Many years ago, I experimented with using [Caporal.js](https://github.com/mattallty/Caporal.js) to build terminal commands with NodeJs.
+At the time, that was the option that seemed to best fit my needs.
+But that was a long time ago, and a lot could have changed int he mean time, so I needed to re-evaluate my options.

-I spent a little time chatting with [Lumo](https://lumo.proton.me/guest) (my preferred, privacy-protecting AI chat bot) and ended up with two additional options to investigate:
+I spent a little time chatting with [Lumo](https://lumo.proton.me/guest) (my preferred, privacy-protecting AI chat bot), and as well as discovering two additional options to investigate, I also learned that development on Caporal.js has stalled in recent years.
+I needed to choose between the two new options I discovered:

 1. [oclif](https://oclif.io)
    * Extremely powerful, and very feature rich